 The results for the concept maps for state Senate are plotted in Figure 3.
 Again the concept maps tend to fall within expected ranges on each of the metrics.
 They produce similar numbers of Democratic seats and competitive seats.
 They are also more compact than all of the ensemble plans.
-The only outcome in the shaded region is Senate plan C-1 on the mean-median score.
+The only outcome in the shaded region is Senate plan C1 on the mean-median score.
 According to that measure, it has an unusually strong Democratic bias.
-And it is on the edge of the shaded region for Partisan Bias, exhibiting unusually strong bias toward Democrats there as well.
 However, it is well within the expected range for other measures, producing a similar number of Democratic seats as the Ensemble plans.